Episode Transcript

 I wanted to.
 And because I went through so many,

-you know, situations with not being able to express my
+you know, situations with not being able.

-up my own money, and I'm gonna express my ideas
+Like I'm gonna put up my own money and I'm

-inspired definitely by the waiz Man.
+in the beginning was inspired definitely by the waiz Man.

 Speaker 1 (12:55):

-Okay, so question, here's the fact that I did not know,
+Okay, so question, here's the fact that I did not know.

-because if you're not getting the record, at least in
+Because if you're not getting the record, at least in

 nineteen eighty eight, if you're not buying the album, this